redislabs-training/ru204/admin-training/lab-setup/vm-config-stage-3/README.md

 ```diff
 !
 IMPORTANT
 ```
-VM and VNC Docker images share a common pair of SSH keys - if one changes, the other must too.
+VM and VNC Docker images share pair of SSH keys - if one image changes, the other must too.

 Here's what the VNC desktop looks like when done.